El Águila de Veracruz

-El Águila de Veracruz (English: Veracruz Eagles) is a professional baseball team that plays in the Mexican League.
+El Águila de Veracruz (English: The Eagle of Veracruz) is a professional baseball team that plays in the Mexican League.
 Based in Veracruz, Mexico, they play their home games at the Estadio Universitario Beto Ávila.

 History

 Baseball was introduced to Veracruz during the early 20th century by employees of American and British oil companies.
 Native employees began to take an interest in the games, played by the managers of these companies, who then purchased uniforms for the new players.
 The uniforms they purchased were red, which had a lasting effect on future baseball teams in Veracruz.
 Mexican Eagle Petroleum Co., a Mexican oil company now known as Pemex, was the inspiration for the name of the first baseball club founded in Veracruz, the Rojos del Águila ("Reds of the Eagle"), founded on September 16, 1903.

 Beginnings

 One of the original teams of the Mexican Baseball League, Águila won its first championship titles in 1937 and 1938, when the league was recently organized and began to keep statistics.
 Agustín Verde was the team's manager at the time.
 Subsequent titles came in 1952 and 1961, both under The Kangaroo Santos Amaro's management, and Enrique Izquierdo led the team to its fifth win in 1970.
 Their sixth win in 2012 was under manager Pedro Meré, "El Comemangos" They are one of the most recognized teams in the Mexican League.

 Águila played in the Veracruz Sports Park until 1986, when the team retired from the league.
 When the team returned in 1992, it adopted Estadio Universitario Beto Ávila as the new headquarters.